We Are Never Ever Getting Back Together: Background and release

 Taylor Swift continued working with longtime collaborator Nathan Chapman on her third studio album, Speak Now (2010).
 For her next studio album, Red, Swift wanted to collaborate with new pop and rock producers, hoping to expand beyond the country pop sound that had informed her previous albums.
 Among the new producers were Max Martin and Shellback, two Swedish producers known for their chart-topping pop songs.

 Swift wrote three songs for Red with Martin and Shellback, including "We Are Never Ever Getting Back Together", which was produced by the three.
 (Note: Reds liner notes credit Martin and Shellback as producers, but Swift is credited as a producer in a list by the Recording Academy announcing nominees for the Grammy Award for Record of the Year at the 55th Annual Grammy Awards.)
 When the three were in the studio, a friend of Swift visited and told her she and an ex-boyfriend of hers were reconciling.
 When the friend left, Swift told Martin and Shellback that they were not getting back together.
 She strummed an acoustic guitar and improvising the refrain, "We are never ever...", asking Martin and Shellback, "Is that too obvious?"
 The producers built on that idea and finished the song in 25 minutes.
 The song was recorded at Conway Recording Studios in Los Angeles and MXM Studios in Stockholm.

-The track served as Red's lead single.
+The track served as Reds lead single.
 Swift premiered a snippet of "We Are Never Ever Getting Back Together" via a live webchat on Google Hangouts on August 13, 2012; it was released to hot adult contemporary radio in the US the same day, promoted by Republic Records.
 The following day, Big Machine Records released the song for digital download and to contemporary hit radio in the US in partnership with Republic.
 An alternate version was released to country radio on August 21, 2012.
 A limited-edition individually numbered CD single was released to Swift's online store on September 4, 2012; each CD was packaged with a "We Are Never Ever Getting Back Together" T-shirt and backpack.